Cimafunk: "I do not want my music to be an alternative"

 Did you feel identified with everything Afro or only with the "culture of maroon"?

 With Afro in general.
-What interests me most about the Afro is the wild thing because it is what has more to do with me.
+What interests me most about the afro is the wild thing because it is what has more to do with me.
 In the times of slavery in Cuba were the maroons and slaves, and I prefer to be a maroon.
-In addition, the music of the maroon has its transformations.
+In addition, the music of the cimarron has its transformations.
 All of them had their own identity, their way of playing the drum, and suddenly, those people living in the same place, living together, there was created another culture, which is what I am trying to find.

 I already feel that my music is something in between, something else.
 That's why I like to identify with the maroon, because in my view, my work, what I do is a bit out of the way, what is sounding.

 What elements do you think that differentiate your music from others that currently sound in Cuba?

 I think the difference is that I manifest myself in my own way, and what I always try to do is show myself as I am.
 The end of the road, what one seeks or at least what I seek, is to be more and more sincere with music.
 Be as honest as possible in the show and express myself as I really want.
 It's about unloading myself.
 And then when that happens, I realize how much fun and how good I feel doing it.

 So, for you, your artistic proposal goes beyond the musical?

 My proposal is a show, an identity, a message to enjoy something new and to open up many people's minds.
 There is a void of this type of music; and the masses need it.

 When you say this kind of music, what do you mean?